-The assessment for each of the CMIP6 models is collated into two figures (Fig.5 and Fig. ??), with the classification for each of the criteria, where the relevant data and/or analysis are available.
-The tables create Fig. 5 creates a summary of each model's performance against a range of criteria, that are essential for a meaningful representation of the European climate.
+The assessment for each of the CMIP6 models is collated into Fig.5, with the classification for each of the criteria, where the relevant data and/or analysis are available.
+Fig. 5 creates a summary of each model's performance against a range of criteria, that are essential for a meaningful representation of the European climate.
+This summarises the skill, across a multi-model ensemble from CMIP6, of their ability to capture the key process for the European climate.